D7Torres/gc/README.md

 ## How to use it
 * First, **install the dependencies:** Go inside the root directory and run `npm install`.
 * To **start the application**, run `npm run start`.
 A browser window will open and you will see the application.
 If it does not open, just open it yourself and type `http://localhost:3000/`.
 This way of starting the app is intended for a development environment, for a production environment you have to build it and then deploy the build, but that will not be covered in this document.
 * You can **test the application** by running `npm run test`.
-However, I only wrote tests for one component (<Product />).
+It will run only the tests related to files changed since the last commit, press `a` to run all the tests.
+However, I only wrote tests for one component (`<Product />`).
 There are two warnings I did not manage to solve (I did not find almost any information related, I believe it could be some recent dependency update).
 In any case, all the tests will run.
 I used [Jest](https://facebook.github.io/jest/) to build the suit of tests.

 ## Components